 - 1 box white cake mix

-- eggs, oil and water per cake mix package
+- water per cake mix package

 - 1 3 ounce box Strawberry Jello mix